timburr1/timburr1.github.io/_posts/2017-03-04-elements-of-scrum.md

 ---
 layout: post
-title: Notes, The Elements of Scrum
+title: Notes from 'The Elements of Scrum'
 tags: tech
 ---

 *Some notes on ['The Elements of Scrum'](http://www.agilelearninglabs.com/resources/the-elements-of-scrum/) by Chris Sims and Hillary Louise Johnson*

 Roles
 ---